Vapor

 Vue Vapor mode↗︎ is Vue’s compiler-optimized runtime that ships without the virtual DOM, compiling templates to direct DOM operations. v0 is built to keep working under Vapor.

-Vapor mode ships in Vue 3.6, which is still in beta.
-This page describes a forward-compatibility target, not a stable guarantee. v0 itself is published against Vue >=3.5; the Vapor support below is verified on a pinned Vue 3.6 beta and exercised by a dedicated test suite, but treat it as experimental until Vue 3.6 is stable.
+Vapor mode ships in Vue 3.6, now in release-candidate phase with Vapor feature-complete.
+This page describes a forward-compatibility target, not a stable guarantee. v0 itself is published against Vue >=3.5; the Vapor support below is verified on a pinned Vue 3.6 release candidate and exercised by a dedicated test suite, but treat it as pre-release until Vue 3.6 is stable.

 Why v0 is a good fit for Vapor